-- (a) In connection with the formation of the Partnership under the Marshall Islands Act, the General Partner made an initial Capital Contribution to the Partnership in the amount of \$2.0, for a 2% General Partner Interest in the Partnership, the "Initial General Partner Interest") and has been admitted as the General Partner of the Partnership, and the Organizational Limited Partner made an initial Capital Contribution to the Partnership in the amount of \$980 for a 98% limited partner interest in the Partnership (the "Initial Limited Partner Interest") and has been admitted as a Limited Partner of the Partnership.
-As of the Closing Date, the Initial Limited Partner Interest shall be redeemed and the initial Capital Contribution of the Organizational Limited Partner shall be refunded.
-Ninety-eight percent of any interest or profit that may have resulted from the investment of such initial Capital Contribution shall be allocated and distributed to the Organizational Limited Partner, and the balance shall be allocated and distributed to the General Partner. - (b) On November , 2007, and pursuant to the First Contribution Agreement, Navios Maritime Holdings contributed all of the outstanding shares of capital stock of Felicity Shipping Corporation to the Partnership in exchange for 4,195,000 Subordinated Units.
+- (a) In connection with the formation of the Partnership under the Marshall Islands Act, the General Partner made an initial Capital Contribution to the Partnership in the amount of \$20, for a 2% General Partner Interest in the Partnership (the "Initial General Partner Interest") and has been admitted as the General Partner of the Partnership, and the Organizational Limited Partner made an initial Capital Contribution to the Partnership in the amount of \$980 for a 98% limited partner interest in the Partnership (the "Initial Limited Partner of the Partnership. - (b) On , 2007, and pursuant to the First Contribution Agreement, Navios Maritime Holdings contributed all of the outstanding shares of capital stock of Felicity Shipping Corporation to the Partnership in exchange for 4,195,000 Subordinated Units.

-Section 5.2 Initial Unit Issuances.
+Section 5.2 Initial Unit Issuances

-- (a) On the Closing Date and pursuant to the Second Contribution Agreement: (i) The General Partner's Initial General Partner Interest shall be converted into 369,834 General Partner Units and the Incentive Distribution Rights; (ii) Navios Maritime Holdings shall sell to the Partnership all of the shares of capital stock of Gemini Shipping Corporation, Alegira Shipping Corporation, Galaxy Shipping Corporation, Shipping Enterprises Corporation, Prosperity Shipping Corporation, Aldebaran Shipping Corporation and Fantastiks Shipping Corporation in exchange for (A) the issuance to Navios Maritime of 3,426,843 Subordinated Units and a special interest representing the right to receive \$353.3 million from the Partnership on the Closing Date and (B) the issuance to the General Partner of the Incentive Distribution Rights; and (iii) the Organizational Limited Partner's Initial Limited Partner shall be redeemed and it s initial Capital Contribution shall be refunded. - (b) Upon the issuance of any additional Limited Partner Interests by the Partnership (other than Common Units issued in the Initial Offering, including any Common Units issued pursuant to the Over-Allotment Option), the General Partner may, in exchange for a proportionate number of General Partner Units, make additional Capital Contributions in an amount equal to the product obtained by multiplying (i) the quotient determined by dividing (A) the General Partner's Percentage Interest immediately prior to such issuance by (B) 100 less the General Partner's Percentage Interest immediately prior to such issuance by (ii) the amount contributed to the Partnership by the Limited Partners in exchange for such additional Limited Partner Interests.
+(a) On the Closing Date and pursuant to the Second Contribution Agreement: (i) The General Partner's initial General Partner Interest shall be converted into 369,834 General Partner Units and the Incentive Distribution Rights; (ii) Navios Maritime Holdings shall sell to the Partnership all of the shares of capital stock of Gemini Shipping Corporation, Alegria Shipping Corporation, Galaxy

+Shipping Corporation, Libra Shipping Enterprises Corporation, Prosperity Shipping Corporation, Aldebaran Shipping Corporation and Fantastiks Shipping Corporation in exchange for (A) 3,426,843 Subordinated Units, and (B) a special interest representing the right to receive \$million from the Partnership on the Closing Date; and (iii) the Organizational Limited Partner's Initial Limited Partner Interest shall be redeemed.

+(b) Upon the issuance of any additional Limited Partner Interests by the Partnership (other than Common Units issued in the Initial Offering, including any Common Units issued pursuant to the Over-Allotment Option), the General Partner may, in exchange for a proportionate number of General Partner Units, make additional Capital Contributions in an amount equal to the product obtained by multiplying (i) the quotient determined by dividing (A) the General Partner's Percentage Interest immediately prior to such issuance by (ii) the amount contributed to the Partnership by the Limited Partners in exchange for such additional Limited Partner Interests.
 The General Partner shall not be obligated to make additional Capital Contributions to the Partnership.